 Before the game in Graz, fans from both camps marched to the stadium from different directions.
 According to the police, there were no significant incidents.
-However, the game could only begin after a delay of several minutes, as smoke from Bengal fire had caused poor visibility.
+However, the game might only begin following a delay of several minutes, as smoke from Bengal fire had caused poor visibility.
 The police operation, in which several hundred officers took part, lasted late into the night.
 Four people had been expelled for brawling, the Styrian state police said in a broadcast.
 There were “a few reports of physical harm” between fan groups.
 A security employee was attacked and slightly injured.

 As expected, the second-placed Sturm-Truppe in the Bundesliga dominated the game on the field, but hardly got into the last zone, also because the final pass didn’t arrive.
 And because the big outsider, who found the first chance through ex-Sturm kicker Benjamin Rosenberger (12th), was very orderly on the defensive with a five-man chain and didn’t allow much completion.
 The most dangerous thing was an Ajeti header (18′), the striker’s shot went wide (26′) and a Prass shot was too weak (36′).